TBrickey/MechaCar_Statistical_Analysis/README.md

 ### Part 1

 -	The vehicle length and ground clearance’s coefficients provide a non-random amount of variance to the mpg values.
--	The slope of the linear model is considered not zero with significant coefficients.
+-	The slope of the linear model is considered not zero due to significant coefficients.
 -	The linear model effectively predicts the mpg of MechaCar prototypes because the median value is close to zero.

 ![TBrickey](https://github.com/TBrickey/MechaCar_Statistical_Analysis/blob/main/Resources/lm()%20Screenshot.png)